rushit107/If-else-python-solved-Practice-questions/README.md

-Here are some solved examples of Ifelse in python. solved using Functions and without functions.
-I am no pro just a anyother lad learning.
-Lets continue to learn.
+Here are some solved examples of Ifelse in python  solved using Functions and without Functions.
+I am no pro i am also in the procss of Learning, Lets continue to learn.